🔥 Real-World Examples: Explore Our Salesforce & ManoMano Case Studies! 🔥 Read Now

 Variables:

-Now we're ready to deploy the Lambda function with the scripts provided by the sample and test it.
+Now were ready to deploy the Lambda function with the scripts provided by the sample and test it.

 ./1-create-bucket.sh # create S3 bucket for the function bundle